sbc100/webports/README.rst

 environment variable to top directory of a version of the Native Client SDK (the directory containing toolchain/).
 This path should be absolute.

-The top level Makefile can be used as a quick why to build one or more packages.
+The top level Makefile can be used as a quick way to build one or more packages.
 For example, ``make vorbis`` will build ``libvorbis-1.2.3`` and ``libogg-1.1.4``. ``make all`` will build all the packages.